Ahmed-Yasser20-eng/Retail-online-Date/README.md

 •	6.
 Revenue & Quantity by Products - Top 10 (Column & Line Combo Chart): This chart isolates the top 10 best-performing products (such as regency cakestand 3 tier), tracking both their revenue contribution percentages and total quantities sold to guide future inventory restocking decisions.
 <img width="1208" height="570" alt="Screenshot 2026-08-28 041256" src="https://github.com/user-attachments/assets/ea1728e0-d89e-4c24-a81d-8fed4960f5d8" />

+### A Note on Transparency & Data Integrity
+Throughout this project, every analytical choice—from handling data anomalies to defining threshold parameters—was approached with strict transparency and adherence to data integrity.
+Rather than relying on assumptions when encountering irregular metrics, discrepancies were thoroughly investigated and resolved using evidence-based validation.
+Furthermore, supplementary structures, such as synthetic inventory logs, are explicitly acknowledged and contextualized, ensuring that all findings and visualizations reflect an honest and accurate representation of the underlying data.